heykatie/Feeder/README.md

-# 🍳 SousChef – Gamify Your Cooking Experience
+# 🍳 SousChef – Gamify Cooking For Your Pet

 SousChef is a **modern, interactive recipe and meal planning application** that brings fun to cooking!
 SousChef **gamifies the cooking process**, tracks culinary progress, and makes grocery shopping effortless.